Learn How to Ask the Best Questions.

-|When Looking for Facts, I Begin Questions With…|
+|When Searching for Facts, Begin Questions With…|

-|These are the ideal interrogative pronouns, as they elicit responses with substance, and cannot be answered with a mere Yes or No. Keep in mind that Yes and No answers are the quickest ways to end a conversation.|
+|These are the ideal interrogative words to elicit responses with substance, as they cannot be answered with a mere Yes or No (Yes and No answers are the quickest ways to end a conversation).|

-|In conversation, I Use Sparingly…|
+|In conversation, Use Sparingly…|

-|Why||This word usually leads to an answer that is in the form of an opinion, or it is whatever the respondent thinks I want to hear in order to placate you, to get you off their back.
-Makes it difficult for me to know if the answer is factual, opinionated, or placating, and does not usually address your concern or preconceived response you are seeking.|
+|Why||Asking a “Why” question often leads to an answer that is either an opinion, or (worse yet) whatever the respondent thinks you want to hear in order to placate you, to get you off their back.
+Makes it difficult for to discern if the answer is factual, opinionated, or placating, and does not usually address your concern or preconceived response you are seeking.|

-|We are so accustomed to using But and Why without thinking, that we all too often unintentionally create a position that the respondent feels a need to defend or attack, shifting attention toward the emotional and away from the objectivity.|
+|We are so accustomed to using “But” and “Why” without thinking, that we all too often unintentionally create a position that the respondent feels a need to defend or attack, shifting attention away from objectivity and more toward an emotional response.|

-|When Being Judgmental, I Use…|
+|When Being Judgmental, Use…|

-|When Not Stating a Proven Fact, I Begin Sentences With…|
+|When Not Stating a Proven Fact, Begin Sentences With…|

 |I understand that